TRACKING THE PROMISES:

 The fact that Canada has nothing to contribute to that conversation today is disappointing because this is something that a Canadian Prime Minister started, and right now there is a need to revitalize and refocus and support peacekeeping operations.

-Before his election in October 2015, Trudeau criticized the Conservative government of Stephen Harper for a decline in number of uniformed personnel (rank 66th on the list of contributors on 30 September 2015).
+Before his election in October 2015, Trudeau criticized the Conservative government of Stephen Harper for a decline in the number of uniformed personnel (rank 66th on the list of contributors on 30 September 2015).
 Surprisingly, under the Trudeau government, the contribution fall further for over two years until Canada reached its lowest rank in history: 81st (31 May 2018).
 The rank increased substantially in July 2018 with the addition of 134 mil personnel in Mali (as counted by the UN) but that was short lived.
 By 2020, it reached its lowest point ever: just 34 personnel.

 During the one year deployment in Mali (2018-19), the Canadian defence department (DND) frequently stated that the number deployed in Mali is "approximately 250 personnel."
 The discrepancy between UN and Canadian statistics arises because Canada generously deployed more personnel on this mission than the UN pays for.
 (The UN has standards for the number of deployed for a given function like aviation support that are much lower than what Canada deemed was required for its deployment.)
 So the additional Canadian personnel (approx. 100) were considered part of a "National Support Element" (NSE), which is not reimbursed, though most of these personnel still wore UN insignia and were incorporated into the mission as part of the regular UN chain of command.

 The Mali contribution was the largest Canadian deployment since 2005 and only the third time it contributed a military unit since 2005 (both other units were short one-time deployments in Haiti with no rotations).
 With the Mali deployment, the number of uniformed personnel deployed finally became greater than what it was when the Harper government ended in October 2015.
-But instead of being at the promised level of 860, Canada never contributed over 300.
+But instead of reaching the promised level of 860, Canada never contributed over 300.
 Following the Defence and Foreign Ministers' announcement on 19 March 2018 that Canada will contribute to the UN mission in Mali, Canada provided an aviation task force of 8 helicopters (three Chinooks and five Griffons).
-This was a substantial military contribution with high quality assets.
+This was a substantial military contribution with high quality assets, though of low risk.
 The initial Vancouver pledge was made by the PM as a "smart pledge," (video)(text), which means "helping [the UN] to eliminate critical gaps" by securing successive rotational contributions from different countries but Canada still left a gap until the next country (Romania) took over the responsibility in mid-October 2019.
 So the pledge was not so "smart."
 Furthermore, the police contribution reached the lowest point since 1992 (just 15 police officers in November 2018, see Figure 1).
 At less than 20 officers, this is lower than any point in the Harper government, though the authorized ceiling under the Trudeau government is much higher at 150 overall, with 20 authorized for UN mission in Mali, and 35 for the mission in Haiti; see RCMP current operations).

 Conclusion:

-– More than a half-decade after the 2015 Liberal campaign pledge, promises ring hollow.
+– More than a half-decade after the 2015 Liberal campaign pledge, the personnel promises ring hollow.
 Only one substantive increase over the Harper monthly numbers was made, but for only for one mission (Mali) for a short duration (one year).
 The UN's request to extend the critical CASEVAC (casualty evacuation) capability until 15 October 2019 was denied by Canada (DND, "UN Request," 2019), leaving the UN with a major vulnerability.

 – The average number of deployed uniformed personnel under the Trudeau government (monthly average of 81 personnel from 2015 to 2024) is about HALF that of the Harper government (157).
 The number of police deployed is 66% LESS.